agersant/polaris/README.md

 If you want to uninstall Polaris, execute `make uninstall` from the extracted archive's directory.
 This will simply delete the directories created by the install process.

+### In a docker container

+To run polaris from a Docker container, please follow instructions from the [docker-polaris](https://github.com/ogarcia/docker-polaris) repository.

 ### Test Run

 - Start Polaris using the shortcut on your desktop (Windows) or by running the executable in `~/.local/bin/polaris` (Linux)